vivid-inc/ash-ra-template/DEVELOP.md

   - Produces a plain function. `(def page (vivid.art/renderc (slurp "index.html.art"))) (page p)`
 - Container image to run ART from your present CLI.
 - The purpose of ART is multi-fold: An ideal substrate for building a custom templating solution such as the constrained Jinja or something more flexible, and as a fully-featured templating system in its own right.

-## Development philosophy

-The public API is designed around a functional approach, with as little magic as its authors can manage.
-In the automated tests, some values may appear nonsensical or even absurd, but we need to account for all eventualities, including:
-- Programmatic manipulation of values, concatenation of strings, etc.
-- If it is possible, someone may eventually try it.